Dynamic Integrated Education Plan

 Elective Programs Included

 Our enthusiastic desire to enrich your child’s life is demonstrated through our innovative My Turn® Adaptive Program.
 Our elective classes are not only for our Rockwood Rocker students, we are also pleased to offer them to the entire special needs community.

 - Adaptive Karate Class

-- Farm to Table Therapy Cooking Program (Knowing what you’re eating)
+- Farm to Table Therapy Cooking Program (coming soon)

 - Peer Mentoring Program — Inclusive Social Skills and Leadership Program

 - Adaptive Swim Program / Inclusive Social Swim Recreation Events (YMCA)

 - Life Skills Program (from hygiene to emotional self care)